Palmyra Atoll: Discovery

-The first known sighting of Palmyra came in 1798 aboard the American sealing ship Betsy, on a voyage to Asia, according to the memoir of Captain Edmund Fanning of Stonington, Connecticut.
+The first known sighting of Palmyra came in 1798 aboard the American sealing ship Betsy on a voyage to Asia, according to the memoir of Captain Edmund Fanning of Stonington, Connecticut.
 Fanning wrote that he had awakened three times during the night before, and after the third time took it as a premonition, ordering Betsy to heave to for the rest of the night.
-The next morning, Betsy resumed sailing, but only about a nautical mile further on, he believed that he sighted the reef later known as Palmyra Island.
-Had the ship continued on her course at night, it might have been wrecked.
+The next morning, Betsy resumed sailing, but only about a nautical mile farther on, he believed he sighted the reef later known as Palmyra Island.
+It might have been wrecked if the ship continued on her course at night.
 Captain Fanning's claim to have discovered Palmyra itself has been challenged, on the view that he had only reached Kingman Reef 34 mi away and could not possibly have seen Palmyra from that distance.
 On page 3, the Baltimore newspaper The Telegraphe and Daily Advertiser of July 29, 1803, appears to quote directly from Fanning's journal: "We supposed that we saw land from the masthead to the southward of the shoal (Kingman Reef) but it was so hazy we were not certain."
 This would stand in conflict with Fanning's book of 1833, in which he, while referring to Kingman Reef, wrote "I went aloft, and with the aid of the glass could plainly see the land over it, far in the south."

 On November 7, 1802, the ship Palmyra, under Captain Cornelius Sowle (sometimes spelled "Sawle"), was shipwrecked on the reef, which took the vessel's name.
 Lacking a navigable boat passage through the reef from the sea, it had never been inhabited.
-A lack of archaeological surveys on the atoll leave the question of habitation prior to European contact open.
+A lack of archaeological surveys on the atoll leaves the question of habitation before European contact open.
 As a result, no marae, basalt artifacts or evidence of Polynesian, Micronesian or other pre-European native settlements before 1802 have been reported on Palmyra.
 At the time of his discovery, Captain Sowle wrote:

 There are no inhabitants on the island, nor was any fresh water found; but cocoanuts[sic] of a very large size, are in great abundance; and fish of various kinds and in large shoals surround the land.